flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 sudo journalctl -u tailscale -f
 ```

-### 6. Separate Network Segment (Advanced)
+### 6. Separate network segment (advanced)

 For maximum security, run your exit node on a separate VLAN or in a DMZ, isolated from your personal devices.

-## What Attackers Cannot Do
+## What attackers cannot do

 Your home exit node is not a public VPN.
 Here's what's impossible:

 - Scan your home IP for open VPN ports (there are none)
 - Guess credentials or brute force access
 - Use your IP as a proxy without authentication
 - Discover it via Shodan, Nmap, or other scanning tools
 - DDoS through your exit node
 - Access it from outside your Tailscale network

 ### Why?